 6. Grit: the power of passion and perseverance, Angela Lee Duckworth

 From being a seventh grade teacher for years to earning a psychology degree, Angela Lee Duckworth has some critical insight on students and their ability to learn.
 Duckworth describes her experience as a teacher, noting that she continually observed that IQ was not the only difference between her best and worst students.
-She realized that the easiest way to measure student ability is through IQ, but that doing well in both school and life depends on more than just this score.
+She realized that the easiest way to measure student ability is through IQ, but that doing well in both school and life depends on more than just this number.

 Angela studied kids and adults, repeatedly focusing on the question, who is successful, and why?
-After studying individuals in several different contexts, she and her team came to pinpoint one characteristic that’s a significant success predictor: grit.
+After studying individuals in several different contexts, her team came to pinpoint one characteristic that’s a significant success predictor: grit.
 She points out, “talent doesn’t make you gritty,” and notes that grit is unrelated to, or even inversely related to talent.

 “Grit is living life like it’s a marathon, not a sprint.” – Angela Lee Duckworth

 Angela Lee Duckworth leaves the audience with one suggestion for helping children develop grit.
 She introduces the growth-mindset, which is an idea developed at Stanford University, by Psychologist Carol Dweck.
 The growth-mindset proposes that learning ability isn’t fixed—it is changeable with effort.
 Dweck found that when kids read about the brain and its growth, they’re more likely to persevere when they fail because they understand that failure isn’t a permanent condition.

 7. Dare to disagree, Margaret Heffernan

-Through delving into examples in research and business, Margaret Heffernan opens her Ted Talk with a conversation about conflict, and the importance of rising to it instead of running.
+Through delving into examples in research and business, Margaret Heffernan opens her Ted Talk with a conversation about conflict, and the importance of rising to it instead of running from it.
 Heffernan describes how Alice Stewart, an epidemiologist, came across an important discovery.
 Alice wanted to understand what was causing childhood cancer.
-She discovered that the determinant was if the children’s mother had been x-rayed during their pregnancy.
+She discovered that the determinant was whether or not the child’s mother had been x-rayed during their pregnancy.